The Ghost of Factory Records' Anthony H. Wilson

 This new web incarnation of Digi gave Biffo the outlet he craved, and became a springboard for him to launch a number of other creative projects.

 The rebirth of Digitiser was an unexpected gift, bringing its strange world to a whole new generation of passionate fans, and delighting returning veteran Digiphiles.
+While no longer online, the site is still available via the Wayback Machine.

 Back to top